yoctoproject/poky/documentation/sdk-manual/extensible.rst

 .. note::

-   See the "
+   See the ":doc:`/ref-manual/devtool-reference`"
-   devtool
-    Quick Reference
-   " in the Yocto Project Reference Manual for a devtool quick reference.
+   section in the Yocto Project Reference Manual.

-Three ``devtool`` subcommands provide entry-points into
+Three ``devtool`` subcommands provide entry-points into development:
-development:

 -  *devtool add*: Assists in adding new software to be built.